Listed as one of Top 16 most beautiful ancient villages in the world, Cua Van floating village is a truly unique wonder for fishermen

 Cua Van village

-Arriving at the peaceful village, travelers easily get attracted by the beauty of every single details, from the small boats sitting aside colorful traditional houses to fishing nets above the fresh green water.
+Arriving at the peaceful village, travelers easily get attracted by the beauty of every single detail, from the small boats sitting aside colorful traditional houses to fishing nets above the fresh green water.
 The whole view looks like a poetic painting maintaining all the primitive characteristics of a fishing village from ancient.

-Located 10 km away from the cliffs of the sea, there is no whistling bikes or cars booming but only exists the fishermen’s calling each other, harmonized with the beams on fishing boats.
+Located 10 km away from the cliffs of the sea, there are no whistling bikes or cars booming but only exists the fishermen’s calling each other, harmonized with the beams on fishing boats.
 Besides, Cua Van’s locals are kind and friendly.
 Generations of the villagers spend their whole lives on boats and attached intimately to the sea.
-Both soul and body of Cua Van villagers belong to water, in which even children from 4 to 5 years old know how to paddle.
+Both soul and body of Cua Van villagers belong to the water, in which even children from 4 to 5 years old know how to paddle.
 All living and spiritual activities, from birth to death, takes place right here, on the floating village.
-When the night comes in, travelers can to join the fishermen to row out fishing and have a nice meal with the fresh-caught fish on boat for full local experience.
+When the night comes in, travelers can join the fishermen to row out fishing and have a nice meal with the fresh-caught fish on the boat for a fully local experience.
 The fishermen can take travelers to many interesting spots such as visiting the Tien Ong Cave, Ba Ham lake, trekking, fishing squid, ... on small wooden boats or baskets.
-Spending a night here is a great idea for you to truly get away from busy lifestyle and properly find the most peaceful self of yours.
+Spending a night here is a great idea for you to truly get away from your busy lifestyle and properly find the most peaceful self of yours.